travier/fedora-sysexts/README.md

 - python: Python 3
 - semanage: Python 3 plus SELinux utilities that require Python
 - tools: Various tools that I like to have on my host
+- iwd: `iwd` WiFi daemon and config for NetworkManager

 ### Built from Cisco's OpenH264 repo